Training retrievers – best bumper/dummy to use

 Size of bumpers

-While there may be off-size products out there, there are basically two sizes of bumpers – roughly 2 inch by 12 inch or 3 inch by 12 inch.
+While there may be off-size products out there, there are basically two sizes of dummies – roughly 2 inch by 12 inch or 3 inch by 12 inch.
 I, personally, own a mixture of both, but 95% of the time I use the 2-inch version.
 The only time I use the larger ones are for long distant marks, or anytime I am trying to make it easier for the dog to see the bumper.

 Puppy bumpers are usually smaller versions of the large ones.

-Color of bumpers
+Color of bumpers or dummies

 When it comes to bumper colors, your options are almost endless.
 When I began training back in 1989, I had a choice of white or orange.
 However, today it seems you can get bumpers in any color you want.

-I still prefer white or orange, however I do find value in the black and white versions.
+I still prefer white or orange, however I do find value in the black and black/white versions.
 The black and white bumpers offer a nice contrast in the sky and if I am training in the winter, with a lot of snow on the ground, black ones are easier to see.
-However, I have found the black and white ones to be a struggle when used in water.
-Depending on how the bumper lands in the water, there may not be enough white showing.
-This can be a problem when you are working on developing confidence for young dogs.

-What bumper should I use and when?
+What bumper/dummy should I use and when?

-I select the type and color of bumper I am using based on the drill I am working on.
 With most drills, I use either white, or white and black bumpers.
 I want the dog to easily see the item I am sending them to retrieve.

 If I do not want the dog to see the bumper, such as when working with advanced dogs on blind retrieves, I use orange bumpers.
-Dogs are not actually color blind, but they do have a difficult time seeing orange,
+Dogs are not actually color blind, but they do have a difficult time seeing orange.

 Do my dog training bumpers/dummies need scent?